 - They receive coaching while implementing new Responsive Classroom practices

 - Their school climate offers validation and social support for trying the Responsive Classroom approach and allows them to adopt the approach at their own pace

 For more information about the RCES and SALS studies, related publications, and free, downloadable assessment tools, visit The University of Virginia's Social Development Lab website.

 Read citations for conference presentations related to the Responsive Classroom Efficacy Study.

-Download a one-page summary of the Responsive Classroom Efficacy Study (RCES) preliminary findings (pdf)
+Download a one-page summary of the Responsive Classroom Efficacy Study (RCES) findings (pdf)

 Download "Influences on Implementation of the Responsive Classroom Approach," a CASTL research brief summarizing findings published in Prevention Science. (pdf)